 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Sofia Zaer: (steps 3.1-3.4) The most important thing to remember when analyzing the experimental results is to properly separate single molecule fluorescence signals from background and to analyze bursts with enough photon nanotimes.

-Following this procedure, what other methods can be performed?
+Following this procedure, what other analysis results can be reported?
 What questions would these additional methods answer?

-:
+Eitan Lerner: The burst search & selection procedure can also be used to report on the typical burst durations, which report on typical diffusion characteristics of the probed molecules.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Eitan Lerner: developing smPIFE paved the way for researchers to explore nucleic acid-protein interactions at the single molecule level.
+This advancement lays the ground for studying local structural dynamics within proteins.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.